 The University of Tennessee is authorized by the state of Tennessee to provide an education primarily to the youth and citizens of the State of Tennessee and also to be a leading research institution.
 As the university's flag ship for health sciences education, the University of Tennessee Health Science Center offers a wide range of academic programs in the health sciences leading to the baccalaureate, master and doctoral degree.
 These programs are offered with the approval of the University Board of Trustees and the Tennessee Higher Education Commission.
-UTHSC, as part of the UT system ("Big Orange") is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools; and each of the professional colleges and programs is also accredited by an appropriate accrediting agency for the profession.
+UTHSC, as part of the UT system ("Big Orange") is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools as a component of "Big Orange" that includes UTK, UTHSC, UT College of Agriculture and the UT Space Institute, although the campus is seeking independent accreditation though this agency.
+Each of the professional colleges and programs is also accredited by an appropriate accrediting agency for the profession.
 Specific additional information on accreditation is listed below and on the Academic Affairs web site https://academic.uthsc.edu/accreditagency.php.
 Details as to the requirements for the academic programs and degrees offered by The University of Tennessee Health Science Center can be found in the UTHSC catalog.